eriktorsner/wp-bootstrap/README.md

 **0.2.8**

+  - Renamed section "wpbootstrap" to "content" in appsettings.json
   - Lots of logging added to the debug level.
   - Fixed bugs found from unit testing.
   - Brought test coverage back up to 80%